fenago/pytest-quick-start-guide/testing-with-pytest/Lab_4.md

 This is a pretty good test, but relying on HOME seems a little operating-system dependent.
-And a peek into the documentation online for expanduser() has some troubling information, including “On Windows, HOME and USERPROFILE will be used if set, otherwise a combination of....”^3 Dang.
+And a peek into the documentation online for expanduser() has some troubling information, including “On Windows, HOME and USERPROFILE will be used if set, otherwise a combination of....”
+Dang.
 That may not be good for someone running the test on Windows.
 Maybe we should take a dif- ferent approach.